Optimizing quantum-enhanced Bayesian multiparameter estimation of phase and noise in practical sensors

-\emph{Results and discussion -} We start measuring the angle $\theta$ while treating the visibilities as nuisance unavoidable noises.
-To this end, we set the weight matrix $G$ in Eq.~\eqref{eq:medianMerit} to have $G_{11} = 1$ as the only non-null entry.
-The data analysis is performed offline, and the raw data contains the outcome of the polarization measurement at the end of the receiving apparatus for many photons, for each rotation angle, q-plate, and polarization basis considered.
-We perform such measurements for $J=8$ different rotation angles in~$[0, \pi)$, which corresponds to the periodicity interval of the system.
-On such collected measurement results we perform the Bayesian analysis setting the prior distributions on the visibilities as uniform in $[0, 1]$, like the prior on the angle which is uniform in $[0, \pi)$.
-With the objective of minimizing the median error on the estimation of the rotation angle, the adaptive algorithm selects at each step the most appropriate quantum-like resource among the available ones.
-This is shown in the inset of Fig.~\ref{fig:phase}a, where the estimation precision on the rotation angle is optimized by increasing gradually the momentum of the generated OAM states.
-The precision figure of merit achieved with such optimization strategy is reported in the main plot of Fig.~\ref{fig:phase}a), where the experimental data are compared with the bound on the median in Eq~\eqref{eq:boundMSE}, the Standard Quantum Limit (SQL) $1/N$ and the ultimate Heisenberg limit (HL) $\pi^2/N^2$~\cite{PhysRevLett.124.030501}.
-The confidence interval for the median (plotted in light red) is evaluated with a bootstrap procedure for a $99\%$ confidence level.
+In the Bayesian estimation the prior distributions on the visibilities is uniform in $[0, 1]$ and the prior on the angle is likewise uniform in $[0, \pi)$.
+With the goal of minimizing the posterior variance on the estimation of the rotation angle, the adaptive algorithm selects at each step the most appropriate quantum-like (q-plates) resource among the available ones.
+The resources that the Bayesian algorithm selects for the phase estimation are reported in panel d) - e) and f) of Fig.~\ref{fig:phase}.
+For $N>10^4$ only the q-plate with larger topological charge $q$ is used, while for $N$ very small only $s=1$ is selected.
+In between, we have a transient regime where multiple q-plates are used together.
+This is the region that benefits the most from the optimization.